 Scientific reasoning may well be an innate ability of the human mind.
 Furthermore, individuals who have the potential to become innovators in science and technology will do so regardless of the education system.
-Some of the world's top innovators, including Bill Gates, Steve Jobs and Mark Zuckerberg, were university drop-outs.
 Some of the top scientists in history, such as Charles Darwin and Albert Einstein, were self-educated on the topics that were most important to their scientific breakthroughs.
+And some of the world's top innovators, including Bill Gates, Steve Jobs and Mark Zuckerberg, were university drop-outs.

 However, a serious barrier to self-education is the cost of subscription required by many of the best university libraries, something that is limiting the potential of science itself.
 Scientific research, journals, and data should be freely available to everyone.
 Ideally scientific works should be published under legal tools such the Creative Commons.
 Already the Public Library of Science is providing journals like Plos One, an inclusive, peer-reviewed, open-access resource that is free to everyone.